galdebert/sandbox/doc/git/using-ssh-with-github.md

 - `id_rsa.pub` contains the public key, that you can put on the internet

-# 2. Only if you used a passphrase...
-Add your SSH key to the ssh-agent
+# 2. Only if you used a passphrase: Add your key to the ssh-agent

 If you gave a passphrase, be sure to configure the SSH agent to cache your passphrase so you don't have to enter it every time you connect.